mehulagg/gitlab/doc/user/gitlab_com/index.md

 NOTE:
 Shared runners provided by GitLab are **not** configurable.
 Consider [installing your own runner](https://docs.gitlab.com/runner/install/) if you have specific configuration needs.

+Shared runner usage is called a "usage quota".
+For more information on how the quota works, [shared runner pipeline minutes quota](https://docs.gitlab.com/ee/user/admin_area/settings/continuous_integration.html#shared-runners-pipeline-minutes-quota).

 ### Linux shared runners

 Linux shared runners on GitLab.com run in autoscale mode and are powered by Google Cloud Platform.